VirtusLab/scala-cli/website/docs/commands/compile.md

 ## Scala Nightlies

-The nightly builds of Scala compiler are unstable ones which are published on a nightly basis.
+The nightly builds of Scala compiler are the unstable ones which are published on a nightly basis.

 To use the latest Scala 2 and Scala 3 nightly builds, pass `2.nightly` and `3.nightly`, respectively.
 You can also request the last `2.12.nightly` and `2.13.nightly` versions. `2.13.nightly` is the same as `2.nightly`.
-Moreover, passing the `3.{sub binary number}.nightly` format, such as `3.0.nightly` or `3.1.nightly` is accepted, too.
+Moreover, passing in the `3.{sub binary number}.nightly` format, such as `3.0.nightly` or `3.1.nightly` is accepted, too.

 Scala CLI takes care of fetching the nightly builds of Scala 2 and Scala 3 from different repositories, without you having to pass their addresses as input after the `--repo` flag.

 For compiling with the latest Scala 2 nightly build:

 ```bash
 scala-cli Hello.scala -S 2.nightly
 ```

 For compiling with the latest Scala 3 nightly build:

 ```bash
 scala-cli Hello.scala -S 3.nightly
 ```

-For compiling with an specific nightly build, you have the full version for:
+For compiling with a specific nightly build you have the full version:

 ```bash
 scala-cli Hello.scala -S 2.13.9-bin-4505094
 ```